 – on the left column you can see your model and edit its transformation values ( position, rotation and scale).

 – the middle column is the list of all materials used on the the scene.

 – the right hand side column displays the list of meshes from the model and settings for lights & environment.

 The top material is used on the tree pot, I’m choosing a dark gray for its color

 Adding the texture for the trunk ( included with the model ), on the ‘bark’ material

 Adding textures for the soil and leaves.
 I’m turning on transparency for the leaves texture as the texture image contains an alpha channel.

-Some extra material adjustments to darken a bit more the port and the trunk ( changing the default white color of a material to a darker color will also affect the texture ), and lowering the shininess of the trunk.
+Some extra material adjustments to darken a bit more the pot and the trunk ( changing the default white color of a material to a darker color will also affect the texture ), and lowering the shininess of the trunk.

 Next to the publish button, you can see the public link to you scene, in this case: http://xr.plus/6ht

 Voilà!
 The scene is published and available to everyone.

-The default augmented reality pattern for xr.plus scene can be found on the homepage: http://xr.plus
+Our default augmented reality image marker can be found on the homepage: http://xr.plus

 To view the scene from this tutorial, visit https://xr.plus/6ht on your phone browser ( Safari, Chrome of Firefox)